decentraland/documentation-creators/docs/development-guide/2018-02-1-custom-components.md

 ## About the ID

 Each component must have a unique ID, that differentiates it internally.
-The Decentraland SDK has the numbers 0-1000?? reserved for the base components.
-Any new component you create must have an id that is higher than X???.
+The Decentraland SDK has the numbers 1000 to 2000 reserved for the base components.
+Any new component you create must have an id that is a number higher than **2000**.

-TODO: Check the reserved component ids

 To easily create new ids....